tvanslyke/ENGW-3302/discourse-community-manual.md

 ### File Formats: Text, Markdown, ReStructured Text, and more
 READMEs will typically come in one of three formats: Text (.txt), [Markdown](https://en.wikipedia.org/wiki/Markdown) (.md), and [ReStructured Text](https://en.wikipedia.org/wiki/ReStructuredText).
-These formats are preferred because they are *simple*; you should be able to open and comforably view a README file in a simple text editor (e.g. Notepad on Windows).
+These formats are preferred because they are *simple*; you should be able to open and comfortably view a README file in a simple text editor (e.g. Notepad on Windows).
 Programmers, in general, like to be able to read and edit files without having to start up a bulky application like, for instance, MS Word.
 A good rule of thumb is that if you're writing a README, another programmer should be able to read it in their terminal.

 Text files are rather self-explanatory, but how about Markdown and ReStructured Text?
 Both of these are minimalist [markup languages](https://en.wikipedia.org/wiki/Lightweight_markup_language).
 Both are human-readable files containing text that can be processed to generate a more pleasant-looking document.
 This manual is written in Markdown and if you're reading this on Github, then you can see what the unprocessed file looks like by navigating to the top of the page and clicking on the 'Raw' button.
 You'll find that, while not exactly pretty, the file is perfectly readable as-is.